SeanShubin/todo-application/README.md

 - With this in mind, I will counter any objection in the form of "but that takes so much effort write!", with something of the form "effort that makes code easier to maintain is worth it"

 ## Design Principles
+- Structured Design
+    - Low Coupling
-- Low Coupling, High Cohesion
+    - High Cohesion
 - Top Down Design
 - Agile Design
     - Unplanned design leads to spaghetti code